Isi2000/SIMPOSIUM_41/README.md

 2. Define a preprocessing pipeline justitying all the choices made (almost done)
 3. Perform classical PCA on the reshaped tensor (x * y * time, number of chemical species) (almost done)
 4. Check the results of classical PCA with Parente
-5. Perform HOSVD and if necessary HOOI (HOPCA)
+5. Perform HOSVD and if necessary HOOI (HOPCA) (done)
-6. Check the results of HOSVD (HOOI/HOPCA)
+6. Check the results of HOSVD (HOOI/HOPCA) (done)
 7. Compare the results quantitatively -> reconstruction errors
-8. Compare the resutls qualitatively -> do the PC mean something in both cases?
+8. Compare the resutls qualitatively -> do the PC mean something in both cases? (almost done)
 9. Draw some conclusions
 10. Run everything for real on CESVIMA
 11. Write the paper (this needs to be done while the code runs)